Home / Focused Guides / Baby Guide / The 10 Best Playgrounds in Philadelphia (and Greater Philly)

 319 Delancey Street, Philadelphia

-Charming Three Bears Park sits between 3rd and 4th Streets on Delancey Street (among many of Philly’s historic homes).
+This charming park sits between 3rd and 4th Streets on Delancey Street (among many of Philly’s historic homes).
 This clean and tidy Society Hill neighborhood park draws out local families in droves.
 During the summer months, the shade trees help keep things cool.
 It’s not the biggest playground on this list, but it is one of the more relaxed and adorable.

 Visit from dawn until dusk any time of year.
 Swing on the swings, enjoy the slides, and climb everything.
 Be a real hero and, afterwards, take the kids over the Spruce Street Harbor Park (it’s right down the street) from late May to early November.